realnc/dosbox-core/README.md

 ## Supported Platforms

-Currently, the following platforms are supported:
+Currently, binaries are provided for the following platforms:

 * Linux (x86-64)
 * Windows 7 or later
-* macOS 10.15 (Catalina) or later
+* macOS 10.13 (High Sierra) or later

-Binaries are provided for these platforms.
-It may work on other platforms if you compile from source.
+It may work on other platforms as well if you build from source.

 ## Usage